ABBA: Political use of ABBA's music

-John McCain used the song "Take a Chance on Me" for his 2008 presidential campaign.
+Arizona Senator John McCain used the song "Take a Chance on Me" for his 2008 presidential campaign.
 McCain publicly expressed his liking for the band.

 In September 2010, band members Andersson and Ulvaeus criticised the right-wing Danish People's Party (DF) for using the ABBA song "Mamma Mia" (with modified lyrics referencing Pia Kjærsgaard) at rallies.
 The band threatened to file a lawsuit against the DF, saying they never allowed their music to be used politically and that they had absolutely no interest in supporting the party.
 Their record label Universal Music later stated that no legal action would be taken because an agreement had been reached.

 In August 2024, after Donald Trump played several of their songs and used footage of the group at a campaign rally, ABBA demanded that Trump stop using their music.
 Their record company, Universal Music, said they had not been asked for permission to use ABBA music or videos by the Trump campaign and demanded that footage from the event must be "immediately taken down and removed".